 Kessler suggests that greater FDA transparency also could help.
 "Maybe we need to think about whether the process for reviewing conflicts of interest should be done in a more open, independent manner than the current black box the agency uses," he says.
 But the former agency head warns that FDA still must find and retain the relatively few specialists "who really can contribute to the issues at hand with exquisite, detailed experience."
 When so many of them take pharma money, Kessler adds, the agency has to be flexible.

-Halperin—one of the 17 top earners and a national leader in cardiology research and practice—puts it bluntly: "The key is disclosure, not squeaky cleanness."
+Halperin—a national leader in cardiology research and practice—puts it bluntly: "The key is disclosure, not squeaky cleanness."

 Yet some ethicists say such arguments are unconvincing, if not self-serving.
 The 107 advisers that Science reviewed, combined with 11 federal scientists who served on at least one of the 28 review panels and remain with the government, suggest that potential conflicts can be avoided and often are.
 Among that group, 47 took less than $800 from pharma after their service on the advisory panel.
 Thirty-four took no money at all.
 (Regular federal employees can almost never accept outside compensation.)
 Elliott argues that the prestige and importance of serving on an FDA advisory committee would outweigh the lure of industry financial favors for many more discipline experts if FDA forced them to choose.